CodecoolGlobal/freestyle-mern-project-react-blankapsz/README.md

 - [Gergo Korodi](https://github.com/korodigergo)
   <h3>Description coming soon...</h3>
 - [Levente Hrabetz](https://github.com/grindlevi)
-  <h3>In this project, I contributed to designing the entities for MongoDB, ensuring a robust and efficient database structure.
-My primary focus was on implementing a drag-and-drop feature for deleting items, which I am particularly proud of, given it was developed during an early stage of my schooling. </h3>
+  <p>In this project, I contributed to designing the entities for MongoDB, ensuring a robust and efficient database structure.
+My primary focus was on implementing a drag-and-drop feature for deleting items, which I am particularly proud of, given it was developed during an early stage of my schooling. </p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>